How to Care for Your Dog in Hot Weather to Keep Them Safe? [7 Tips]

 Reduce their body temperature by thoroughly wetting them with cool water

-4. Dry them off in front of a fan.
-Check their temperature every few minutes if you have a pet thermometer (note: do not use a glass thermometer that your dog may bite and break).
-Remove the fan and stop applying water once their temperature reaches 103 degrees (F).
+Dry them off in front of a fan.
+Check their temperature every few minutes if you have a pet thermometer.
+Remove the fan and stop applying water once their temperature reaches 103°F.

 Make an appointment with your veterinarian as soon as possible